appnexus/logistic-regression-L1/README.md

 ### Mathematical Formulation
-This method is formulated as the minimization of the concave function f.
+This method is formulated as the maximization of the concave log likelihood function.
 We can write this as the optimization problem like so:
 ![Max Eqn] (./images/logit_max.gif)